-- 4.6 You do not have to disclose the following interests for the purposes of this Part: - a your interest as an elector - b your interest as a ratepayer or person liable to pay a charge - c an interest you have in any matter relating to the terms on which the provision of a service or the supply of goods or commodities is offered to the public generally, or to a section of the public that includes persons who are not subject to this Code - d an interest you have in any matter relating to the terms on which the provision of a service or the supply of goods or commodities is offered to your relative by the Council in the same manner and subject to the same conditions as apply to persons who are not subject to this Code - e an interest you have as a member of a club or other organisation or association, unless the interest is as the holder of an office in the club or organisation (whether remunerated or not) - f an interest you have relating to a contract, proposed contract or other matter, if the interest arises only because of a beneficial interest in shares in a company that does not exceed 10 per cent of the voting rights in the company - g an interest you have arising from the proposed making by the Council of an agreement between the Council and a corporation, association or partnership, being a corporation, association or partnership that has more than 25 members, if the interest arises because your relative is a shareholder (but not a director) of the corporation, or is a member (but not a member of the Committee) of the association, or is a partner of the partnership - an interest you have arising from the making by the Council of a contract or agreement with your relative for, or in relation to, any of the following, but only if the proposed contract or agreement is similar in terms and conditions to such contracts and agreements as have been made, or as are proposed to be made, by the Council in respect of similar matters with other residents of the area:
+- 4.6 You do not have to disclose the following interests for the purposes of this Part. - a your interest as an elector - b your interest as a ratepayer or person liable to pay a charge - c an interest you have in any matter relating to the terms on which the provision of a service or the supply of goods or commodities is offered to the public generally, or to a section of the public that includes persons who are not subject to this Code - d an interest you have in any matter relating to the terms on which the provision of a service or the supply of goods or commodities is offered to your relative by the Council in the same manner and subject to the same conditions as apply to persons who are not subject to this Code - e an interest you have as a member of a club or other organisation or association, unless the interest is as the holder of an office in the club or organisation (whether remunerated or not) - f if you are a Council Committee member, an interest you have as a person chosen to represent the community, or as a member of a non-profit organisation or other community or special interest group, if you have been appointed to represent the organisation or group on the Council Committee - g an interest you have relating to a contract, proposed contract or other matter, if the interest arises only because of a beneficial interest in shares in a company that does not exceed 10 per cent of the voting rights in the company

-- the performance by the Council at the expense of your relative of any work or service in connection with roads sanitation - security for damage to footpaths or roads - any other service to be rendered, or act to be done, by the Council by or under any Act conferring functions on the Council, or by or under any contract - an interest relating to the payment of fees to Councillors (including the Lord Mayor and Deputy Lord Mayor) - an interest relating to the payment of expenses and the provision of facilities to Councillors (including the Lord Mayor and Deputy Lord Mayor) in accordance with a policy under section 252 of the LGA - an interest relating to an election to the office of Lord Mayor arising from the fact that a fee for the following 12 months has been determined for the office of Lord Mayor - an interest of a person arising from the passing for payment of a regular account for the wages or salary of an employee who is a relative of the person - an interest arising from being covered by, or a proposal to be covered by, indemnity insurance as a Councillor - interest arising from the appointment of a Councillor to a body as a representative or delegate of the Council, whether or not a fee or other recompense is payable to the representative or delegate. - 4.7 For the purposes of clause 4.6, "relative" has the same meaning as in clause 4.4, but includes your spouse or de facto partner.
+- h an interest you have arising from the proposed making by the Council of an agreement between the Council and a corporation, association or partnership, being a corporation, association or partnership that has more than 25 members, if the interest arises because your relative is a shareholder (but not a director) of the corporation, or is a member (but not a member of the Committee) of the association, or is a partner of the partnership - i an interest you have arising from the making by the Council of a contract or agreement with your relative for, or in relation to, any of the following, but only if the proposed contract or agreement is similar in terms and conditions to such contracts and agreements as have been made, or as are proposed to be made, by the Council in respect of similar matters with other residents of the area: - i the performance by the Council at the expense of your relative of any work or service in connection with roads or sanitation - ii security for damage to footpaths or roads - any other service to be rendered, or act to be done, by the Council by or under any Act conferring functions on the Council, or by or under any contract - j an interest of a person arising from the passing for payment of a regular account for the wages or salary of an employee who is a relative of the person - k an interest arising from being covered by, or a proposal to be covered by, indemnity insurance as a Council Committee member - 4.7 For the purposes of clause 4.6, "relative" has the same meaning as in clause 4.4, but includes your spouse or de facto partner.

-What disclosures must be made by a Councillor?
+What disclosures must be made by a designated person?